ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/bimconverse/README.md

 ## Technical Implementation

 BIMConverse uses Neo4j GraphRAG's Text2CypherRetriever to convert natural language queries into Cypher queries that are executed against the Neo4j database.
+For complex queries, it can also use a multi-hop reasoning approach that breaks down queries into multiple steps.
 This approach offers several advantages:

 - No need to create and maintain vector embeddings
 - Direct translation from natural language to Cypher queries
 - Ability to leverage the full power of graph traversal
 - Clear visibility into the query generation process
 - Contextual understanding of conversational interactions
+- **Multi-hop reasoning for complex relational queries**

 The system consists of the following components:

-- **core.py**: Implements the BIMConverseRAG class that connects to Neo4j and manages the Text2CypherRetriever
+- **core.py**: Implements the BIMConverseRAG class that connects to Neo4j and manages the retrieval strategies
+- **retrievers.py**: Implements specialized retrievers including the MultihopRetriever
+- **prompts.py**: Contains prompt templates for different reasoning strategies
 - **cli.py**: Provides a command-line interface for interacting with the system
 - **bimconverse.py**: Entry point for the application